reasonml/reasonml.github.io/docs/what-and-why.md

 Make sure you talk to us in [Discord](https://discord.gg/reasonml) first, to clear any misunderstanding/misconception!
 But if you _still_ don't like Reason, here are some alternatives:

 - [OCaml](http://ocaml.org).
 Reason's just a syntax and toolchain layer on top of OCaml.
 The OCaml<->Reason interop should be seamless since we share the same abstract syntax tree.
 BuckleScript works fine in OCaml, naturally.
 [Js_of_ocaml](http://ocsigen.org/js_of_ocaml/) too.
 - [Rust](http://rust-lang.org).
-Close cousin of ours!
+Close cousin of ours.
 Not garbage collected, focused on speed & safety.
 - [Elm](http://elm-lang.org).
-A cousin of ours!
-Make clean, fun web apps.
+Another cousin of ours!
+Make clean, fun webapps.
 - [PureScript](http://www.purescript.org).
-Inspired by Haskell, compiled to the web.
+Inspired by Haskell, compiles to the web.
 - [Fable](http://fable.io/).
 Based on F#, which is closely related to OCaml.
 - [ClojureScript](https://clojurescript.org).
 Nothing in common with us on the surface, but prioritizes simplicity & great interop too.
 - [Swift](https://www.apple.com/swift/).
 Fruit-flavored OCaml!